| | |

 Serving: 1 | Calories: 399kcal | Carbohydrates: 13g | Protein: 19g | Fat: 31g | Saturated Fat: 18g | Polyunsaturated Fat: 10g | Cholesterol: 95mg | Sodium: 790mg | Fiber: 1g | Sugar: 2g

-Marscapone cheese ended up becoming a topic of discussion at dinner.
-We questioned how you pronounced the word.
-According to a food encyclopedia, here is the break down –> [mah-skar-POH-nay] .
-In reality, marscapone is a thickened cream and is often used to make tiramisu or cheesecake.
-(It can also be used to make a creamy spread.)
-Any way you choose to use it, you’ll end up with something delicious.
+According to a food encyclopedia, here is the breakdown –> [mah-skar-POH-nay].
+In reality, mascarpone is a thickened cream and is often used to make tiramisu or cheesecake.
+(It can also be used to create a creamy spread.

 This looks so delicious.
 I know my husband and I will both love this, so I can’t wait to try it.
 However, I’m not sure what a three cheese sauce is.
 Should I get a three cheese alfredo?
 Is that about the same thing?
 Thank you!